-One problem with theories based on description length is that they can easily run into computability problems: short programs or logical expressions often do not halt computation meaning that we may not be able to even evaluate every given logical hypothesis.
-A solution is to instead base our preferences on running time (or evaluation time), for instance assigning a prior to a hypothesis h that is proportional to $2^{-t(h)}$ where t(h) is the amount of time it takes h to halt evaluation.
-In combinatory logic, this means that the amount of time it runs until combinators are in a normal form.
-This idea has been developed in theories of artificial intelligence (Levin, 1973, 1984; Schmidhuber, 1995, 2002; Hutter, 2005; Schmidhuber, 2007); related ideas can be found as a measure of complexity (Bennett, 1995).
-Running time allows learners to operate in Turing-complete spaces because expressions that do not halt will have zero $(2^{-\infty})$ probability.
-As they run, their probability drops, meaning that they can effectively be pruned out of searches before seeing whether they eventually halt, a fact that can also be used in Markov-Chain Monte-Carlo techniques like the Metropolis Hastings algorithm often used in LOT models (Goodman, Tenenbaum, et al., 2008).
+One problem with theories based on description length is that they can easily run into computability problems: short programs or logical expressions often do not halt6 meaning that we may not be able to even evaluate every given logical hypothesis to see if it yields the correct answer, according to the base facts.
+A solution is to instead base our preferences in part on how quickly each combinator arrives at the correct answer.
+For instance, we can assign prior to a hypothesis h that is proportional to $(1/2)^{t(h)+l(h)}$ where t(h) is the number of steps it takes h to reduce the base facts to normal form and l(h) is the number of combinators in h (i.e. its description length).
+Similar timebased priors have been developed in theories of artificial intelligence (Levin 1973, 1984; Schmidhuber 1995, 2002, 2007; Hutter 2005) or as a measure of complexity (Bennett 1995).
+These priors allow inductive inference to avoid difficulties with the halting problem because, essentially, any finite amount of computation will allow us to upper-bound a hypothesis' probability, even if it does not halt.
+For instance, a machine that has not halted or a combinator that has not finished evaluation in 1000 steps will have a prior probability of at most $(1/2)^{1000}$.
+Thus, as a computation runs, its probability drops, meaning that long-running expressions can effectively be pruned out of searches without knowing whether they might eventually halt (thus, evaluation of all computations-halting or not-can be dovetailed).
+This fact can be used in Markov-Chain Monte-Carlo techniques like the Metropolis Hastings algorithm to implement Bayesian inference over these spaces by rejecting proposed hypotheses once their probability drops too low (Piantadosi and Jacobs 2016).
+Here, we search over assignments of symbols in the base facts to combinators and disregard those that are too low probability either in complexity or in evaluation time when run on the given base facts.